 “It’s 4 PM??”

-At first I thought it was just me, a middle-aged CFO of a hectic, teen-filled household, but it turns out that this feeling is universal.
-I was getting my hair cut and the 26-year-old stylist mused, “Can you believe summer is almost over?
-It just started and here we are, pretty much Autumn.”
+At first I thought it was just me, a middle-aged CFO of a bustling, teen-filled household, but it turns out that this feeling is universal.
+Today, while having my hair cut, the stylist mused, “Can you believe summer is almost over?
+It just started and here we are, pretty much Fall.”

 It’s like we’re all on a treadmill and some invisible hand is forever increasing the speed.
 I partially blame technology.
-It makes everything move faster, in some ways to our benefit and in others, not so much.
-We hardly have to wait for anything and we hardly have to leave the house in order to get whatever that anything is.
+It makes everything move faster.
+We hardly have to wait for anything and we rarely need to leave the house in order to get whatever that anything is.
 But we are also accessible 24/7 and are therefore expected to be responsive 24/7.
 When my sons WhatsApp me and can see I’m online, if I don’t reply within 2 minutes I can expect a “???” to follow immediately.
 As if there couldn’t possibly be another reason for my being online other than to wait for a communication from them.

-Getting off the treadmill, living off the grid, is something few of us have the luxury to pull off.
-To do so would mean that someone else is managing the demands of daily life for you.
-Or that you have no friends.
+Getting off the treadmill and living off the grid is something few of us have the luxury to do, possible only if someone else is managing the demands of daily life for you.
+Or if you were already a recluse to begin with.

-Instead of leaving pockets of free time, those spaces created by fast apps and faster broadband get filled quickly.
+Instead of affording us more free time, those spaces created by fast apps and faster broadband get filled quickly.
 With what?
 More apps?
-More content?
-I am aware of the irony that this blog post is, itself, more content.
-Thanks for making time to read it, by the way.
+More news?
+More content such as this article you’re reading right now?

-I firmly believe that another contributing factor to this phenomenon is how far in advance businesses promote seasonal merchandise.
+Time is propelled forward even further and faster by businesses promoting seasonal merchandise earlier each year.
 My brother-in-law sent me a photo from a Target on July 4.
-Instead of seeing stars & stripes napkins he saw aisles of BACK TO SCHOOL stuff.
+Instead of seeing stars & stripes napkins he encountered aisles of BACK TO SCHOOL stuff.
 In July.
 When school had only just finished a few weeks prior.
 Thanksgiving merchandise rolls out in August, Christmas in September and it feels like we are always living in the future.
 Never in the now.

-I never thought I’d miss those endless days when my kids were little, when I counted each minute till bath and bedtime.
+I never thought I’d miss those endless days when my kids were little, when I counted each minute until bath and bedtime.

 What I remember about the day we brought our firstborn home from the hospital 18 years ago is how slow everything was.
-How we left the hospital and Phil carefully fastened our 2-day old son into his new car seat, repeatedly checking that he was strapped in like a NASA astronaut in a space shuttle about to launch.
-There is no slower driver than a new parent transporting their firstborn home and we were no exceptions.
-We could have walked faster.
+How we left the hospital and my husband carefully fastened our two-day-old son into his new car seat, repeatedly checking that he was strapped in like a NASA astronaut on a space shuttle about to launch.
+There is no slower driver than a new parent transporting their firstborn home.
+Walking would have gotten us home faster.

 As clueless, first time parents, the first day home was a blur of feeding, changing, keeping detailed records of the baby’s poop (frequency, consistency and color.
 I have no idea why we did this but I’m guessing it gave us the illusion of a sense of order and control.)